proxied-mail/laravel-receive-email/README.md

 ```

 ## Setting service provider
-This package provide auto discovery for service provider
+This package provide auto-discovery for service provider

 If Laravel package auto-discovery is disabled, add service providers manually to /config/app.php.
 There are service provider you must add: